jcourtney5/demo-project/README.md

 Add CRUD operations for employees and dependents besides GET calls

 Employee and Dependent controllers need paging, filters or ranges in Get API calls since can't return all employees once dataset is large

+Unit test names are a bit long, would like to maybe improve them or use a different naming convention

 DeductionRule classes maybe should take in an Employee interface or abstraction instead of taking Employee directly